Harvesting, storing & cooking asparagus

 How to harvest asparagus properly: the best way to cut asparagus

 If you are wondering how to cut or harvest green or purple asparagus when the spears start appearing in April, the best way is to cut each spear with a sharp and clean knife 2.5cm below the soil’s surface.
-It is important not to cut any deeper than this as it may damage the hidden crowns.
-Regular harvesting every two to three days so the spears are no more than 18cm tall is recommended, especially when the weather is fair and the spears are growing well.
+It is important not to cut any deeper than this, as it may damage the hidden crowns.
+Regular harvesting every 2 to 3 days so that the spears are no more than 18cm tall is recommended, especially when the weather is fair and the spears are growing well.

 There are three main types of garden asparagus.
 Here in the UK, green and purple asparagus are the two most commonly grown varieties.
 However, white asparagus, which is not commonly grown here, is widely cultivated and highly prized for its flavour in other parts of Europe.
 Grown with the spears cultivated under the soil to prevent photosynthesis, white asparagus is harvested in a slightly different way.